Fixing our Housing Crisis

 I’m running to bring real solutions — not more delays and half-measures

-Now, he’s asking for a fifth term while families struggle to find affordable homes or rents.
+The incumbent’s collaboration with anti-housing activists who are financing his reelection campaign contributed to this outcome.
+Now he’s asking for a fifth term while families struggle to find affordable homes or rents.

 I will fight alongside Mayor Kim Lund and my fellow council members to enact citywide housing reforms.